Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 5-October 2, 2025

-We visited a nearby Basokund [18,19] where Bhagwan Mahavir who was born.
+We visited a nearby Basokund [18,19] where Bhagwan Mahavir was born.
 Bhagwan Mahavir is the 24th and last tirthankara who is credited with revival of Jainism.
-Here is a great temple, clean and peaceful and stands in the front a majestic pillar in white marble.
+Here is a great temple, clean and peaceful, and stands in the front a majestic pillar in white marble.
 Bhagwans’ statue of his childhood is in black marble in the basement.

 We later were on the way to Chirand archeological site, but it was getting late, with rains about to lash out.
 We missed this important site as well as Ambika Bhavani temple, another Shakti peeth.
 We decided to go to Chhapra railway station.
 We left Chhapra at about 8 pm by Poorbiya Express, and reached Gorakhpur at 10 pm and then took rest for a night.
 We had a bad experience with our taxi driver, as he was late and unmindful of our travel needs.